 The new Netflix holiday rom-com Love Hard does one thing admirably: it cleans up the issues with “Baby, It’s Cold Outside.”

 Otherwise, it’s a forgettable romance that wants to subvert Christmas movie tropes while embracing them, particularly when it comes to referencing Love Actually.
 It also makes the “Die Hard is (or isn’t) a Christmas film” argument a small but repeated joke throughout (even in its title), without providing any closure to the subject.

 Allow me: Don’t watch Love Hard.
 And Die Hard is not a Christmas film, as we’ve outlined before.

-As someone who’s held both positions on this and now sides with the non-believers, I present why Die Hard fails as an Xmas classic.
+As someone who’s held both positions on this and now sides with the non-believers, I present why Die Hard fails as a Christmas classic.

 It was released on July 15th, 1988.

 Christmas movies come out … at Christmastime.
 Not in the middle of summer.

 I am aware that Christmas happens in warm locations.
 If you’d like to show me a few more classic Christmas movies that take place entirely in warm, non-snowy weather, be my guest.

 Contrary to popular belief, an air vent is not a chimney.